Time Is Running Out (Muse song)

-"Time Is Running Out" is a song by the English rock band Muse.
-It is the third track on their third studio album, Absolution.
-The song was released as the second single from the album on 8 September 2003 in the United Kingdom and other countries.
-It was also the band's first Top 10 hit in the UK, peaking at number eight, besting the number eleven peak of "Plug In Baby".
+"Time Is Running Out" is a song by the English rock band Muse, from their third studio album, Absolution.
+It was released as the album's second single on 8 September 2003 in the UK and 6 April 2004 in the US.

-The single was also later released in the United States on 6 April 2004.
-It proved to be the band's breakthrough hit on alternative rock radio in the country – hitting number nine on the Billboard Modern Rock Tracks chart.
+"Time is Running Out" was Muse's first top-10 hit in the UK, reaching number eight.
+It was Muse's breakthrough hit on US alternative rock radio, reaching number nine on the Billboard Modern Rock Tracks chart.
 The song is available to play on Rocksmith 2014 as part of a Muse 5-song pack.

 Production

 Bassist Chris Wolstenholme stated that making of "Time is Running Out" is "something we'd never really done before".
 The song is one of the last tracks they did on the album to record.
 The band recorded the song and finished it when they were in Ireland.
 They intended the song to be more funky and a little more groovy that made someone want to click the fingers.
 Wolstenholme said the song was influenced by Michael Jackson's "Billie Jean".

 The band spent hours working on the bass sound for the introduction, processing Wolstenholme's bass with multiple effects pedals.
 Eventually, they used a Roland synthesiser playing through a Marshall amp.'